flame-engine/flame/doc/tutorials/platformer/step_3.md

 Just like in the `update` method we will be setting the `position` variable to a `Vector2`.
 To determine where it needs to be, we need to calculate the x and y positions.
-Focusing on the x first, we can see that we are taking `gridPosition.x` times the width of the image and then we will add that to the `xPositionOffset` that we pass in.
+Focusing on the x first, we can see that we are taking `gridPosition.x` times the width of the image and then we will add that to the `xOffset` that we pass in.
 With the y-axis, we will take the height of the game and we will subtract the `gridPosition.y` times the height of the image.

 Lastly, as we want Ember to be able to interact with the platform, we will add a `RectangleHitbox`